As a student of nature and art, I'm combining my love of the natural world with my appreciation of watercolor art.

 Join a local nature journaling club, in person or via social media, or a pleinair watercolor and sketching group.

-Elaine is currently enrolled in the Georgia Master Naturalist program at the Chattahoochee Nature Center in Roswell, Georgia and volunteers at Smith-Gilbert Gardens in Kennesaw, Georgia.
+Elaine completed the Georgia Master Naturalist program at the Chattahoochee Nature Center in Roswell, Georgia and volunteers at Smith-Gilbert Gardens in Kennesaw, Georgia.

 She began exploring nature through art after a 30+ year career in non-profit consulting and coaching, where she had the opportunity to work with over 50 non-profit organizations in the conservation, arts, human services and healthcare fields.